If you are applying for disability, you may be surprised to learn that Social Security is not going to ask your doctor any questions about you!

 When your doctor fills out the forms, she may ask you some questions to better understand your daily activities and limitations.
 It is important to be honest.
 If you have good and bad days, many disability lawyers suggest using the magic words “When my symptoms are bad…” Learn more: How Roselyn Used the Magic Words

-Updated April 2017 by Lily Silver.
+Updated April 2017.
 Please comment below with stories, questions, input or ideas.
-Please let me know if any links on this page stop working.
+Please let us know if any links on this page stop working.